UQcsse3200/2025-studio-3/ai/team1.md

 ChatGPT was used for writing unit tests for effect coverage and non-trigger cases.

+ChatGPT was used for writing the pathfinding and movement logic.

 ## Yihan Ge

 ChatGPT was used for implementing the Freeze Enemy effect.